Kata5/DeepLearning2021/README.md

 # DeepLearning2021

-Welcome to the assignment of ~~Sándor Gregus (YRVTLZ)~~ (unfortunately quit), Katalin Ócsai (EW9A0Z), and Mátyás Prechl (JR4JDJ)!

-# Contributions
-* Sándor Gregus would have been responsible for milestone 2 but he quitted on the 24/November without any contribution to the project.
-* Mátyás Prechl would have been responsible for the visualization of the hiperparameter tuning but he could not contribute to MileStone3 at all.
-* Katalin Ócsai contributed to all the three milestones (as it can be seen in list of commits).

 ** splitting function for test, training, validation data, some data discovery for the discriminative model ** the entire solution for generative model (VAE), latent traversal ** parameter optimalistion of VAE